Japanese marine paratroopers of World War II: SNLF paratrooper uniforms

 IJN Paratrooper wearing the green field uniform.

-The uniform for Airborne SNLF troops was based on the German model.
+The initial uniform for Airborne SNLF troops was based on the German model.
 It was later replaced by two types of green uniforms made from rip stop parachute silk with built in bandoliers and cargo pockets, being better designed than other paratrooper models of the time.
 This two-piece uniform was made of 50% cotton/50% silk.
 The hip length jacket had two differing pocket layouts, one had an angled pistol holster on the right chest, a two-grenade pocket on the left chest, and three smaller pockets for ammunition or grenades on each skirt side.
 The second version jacket had two pleated chest pockets and a smaller pleated skirt pockets.
 The trousers featured several variations of hip and cargo pockets.
 Headgear was similar to the IJA fieldcap but with a chinstrap and integral side and neck piece.
 Personnel also wore laced high brown leather boots as well as brown leather gloves.